What is a surface drainage charge and how do I get a rebate?

 A simpler way to reduce the surface drainage charge is to find out how much if at all, other suppliers would charge for surface water drainage.

-Deregulation in the British water market means that businesses can get a significant reduction in water charges by switching suppliers as well as benefiting from improved customer services.
+Deregulation in the British water market means that businesses can get a significant reduction in water charges by switching business water suppliers as well as benefiting from improved customer services.

 The AquaSwitch comparison service is absolutely free.
 Find out today if your business can benefit from reduced business water rates.